 Assuming a finite set of available prices, unit-demand users, and digital goods (i.e., the supply can cover all the demand) the problem is to find a feasible price vector that satisfies the edge constraints and maximizes the total revenue.
-For general revenue functions the problem was shown to be NP-complete by Alon et al. [2], and exact or approximation algorithms were derived for some special cases.
+In its more general form the problem was shown to be NP-complete, and exact or approximation algorithms were derived for some interesting cases in [2].
 However, several questions remained open regarding the approximability status of the problem.